-For stock investors, it is important to note that rising interest rates make assets such as bonds appear more attractive and stocks relatively less so, due to the different risks involved, which can lead to lower stock prices.
-This is especially so for stocks which have been traditionally more yield plays due to their high dividends, such as REITS and telecommunications, as investors weigh the risks of holding their stocks for dividends against bonds which do not pose the same risk to their capital.
-Higher interest rates can also affect company profits as they have to pay their creditors higher rates to fund their businesses, resulting in them having lesser funds to reinvest in the business, leading to slower growth and hence lower returns in their stock prices.
-Higher borrowing costs make leveraging even less attractive and a more risky proposition, as the downside risks get larger and the upside gets more challenging.
+For stock investors, it is important to note that rising interest rates make assets such as bonds more attractive and can lead to lower stock prices.
+This is especially so for stocks which have been traditionally more yield plays due to their high dividends, such as REITs and telecommunication stocks, as investors weigh the risks of holding stocks for dividends against bonds which do not pose the same risk to their capital.
+Higher interest rates can also affect companies’ profits as they must pay their creditors higher rates to fund their businesses, leaving them with less cash to reinvest, slowing growth and weakening shareholders’ returns.
+Higher borrowing costs make leveraging even less attractive and a riskier proposition, as the downside risks get larger and the upside gets more challenging.

 What should one then do in a rising interest rate environment?

 Firstly, if it is possible, borrow less.
 This is obviously more pertinent for those who are actively employing the use of leverage in their investing.
 As indicated previously, the use of leverage becomes more unattractive when interest rates go up.
 If you have a wide margin between your investment returns and your cost of borrowing, then it may still appear to make sense to leverage, but always use leverage with caution.
-Excessive use of leverage has been the downfall of many investors, even those who have very high IQs, notably the renowned-turned-infamous hedge fund LTCM.
+Excessive use of leverage has been the downfall of many investors, even industry professionals such as the managers of the renowned-turned-infamous hedge fund LTCM.
 Our advice would be not to use leverage at all.

 Secondly, spend less and save more.
 Not only will this provide you with the funds to cover any rise in your loan payments; the more savings you have, the more you will able to lend in the form of fixed deposits and bonds and benefit from the higher interest rate environment.
-Or you could just use those savings to make early repayments in your loans so that you do not have to pay the higher interest rates.
-Moreover, we expect that returns on investments are likely to be lower in the next ten years than they have been for the past few decades, so saving is going to be even more important in attaining your retirement nest egg.
+Or you could just use those savings to make early repayments in your loans so that you do not have to pay as much in higher interest payments.
+Moreover, we expect that returns on investments are likely to be lower in the next ten years than they have been for the past few decades, so saving is going to be even more important in growing your retirement nest egg.

 Lastly, be prepared for the unexpected.
-In the financial markets, anything can happen and it is usually the unexpected events, not necessarily rising interest rates, that create the most havoc to our portfolios.
-As Warren Buffett said, “only when the tide goes out, do you discover who has been swimming naked.”
-Those who are still standing when markets go awry are usually those who have a long-term investment perspective and a well-diversified investment portfolio.
+In the financial markets, anything can happen, and it is usually the unexpected events (not necessarily rising interest rates) that can wreak the most havoc to our portfolios.
+As Warren Buffett said, “only when the tide goes out do you discover who has been swimming naked.”
+Those who have a long-term investment perspective and a well-diversified investment portfolio are usually the ones still standing when markets go awry.
 Oh, and they sleep better too.